 Cae-Caled Cottage is an award-winning romantic cottage lying on a farm at the foot of the Clwydian Hill Range.
 The pet-friendly cottage in Bodfari, North Wales, promises contemporary chic and country charm plus a swimming pool, private fishing, a delightful garden and an open fire.

 Richmond Hall is a grand, luxurious rural cottage set among gorgeous grounds in St Asaph, North Wales.
 It treats guests to a heated swimming pool, gym, sauna, games room and all-weather tennis court, as well as luxury décor, traditional charm and a glass summerhouse, plus access to lovely St Asaph.

-For a quieter day out, the Welsh Crafts Centre can be for in Ruthin, including its wonderful café, perfect for a leisurely coffee.
+For a quieter day out, the Welsh Crafts Centre can be for in Ruthin, including its excellent café, perfect for a leisurely coffee.
 While in town, explore the Ruthin Gaol, and afterwards, stop for a meal at the Myddelton Grill on the Square.
 Journey to Llangollen and spend a day lazing in the sun as you float along on a canal boat.
 Llangollen is also the proud home of the International Music Eisteddfod, always drawing in singers and dancers from all over the world.
-For any car-lovers, a couple hours at the Llangollen Motor Museum is sure to be a treat – especially if coupled with a cool pint at the Corn Mill, overlooking the water.
+For any car-lovers, a couple hours at the Llangollen Motor Museum is sure to be a treat, especially if coupled with a refreshing pint at the Corn Mill overlooking the water.
 Other pleasures awaiting the visitors of Denbighshire include picnics in the Loggerheads County Park, donkey rides on the beaches, steam train rides on the Llangollen Railway, and a wide range of thrilling water sports along the North Wales coast.